PeteJohnson2/SimpleDataStreamPipelines/README.md

 The goal is to reduce complexity and use code instead of configuration.
 To do that a little bit of code duplication was accepted to enable the simplicity.
 The architecture is easy to understand and because of that easy to extend.

+## Setup

+For development Intellij CE was used because it supports Java/Kotlin very well.
+To run it for development the files 'runKafka.sh' and 'runPostgresql.sh' can be used to run the both as local Docker images.

+To create the DataStreams the commands in the 'buildDocker.sh' files in the directories can be used.
+The images need to be pushed to the DockerHub and then can be used with the Helm Chart in Minikube.